Header image from Fox40 coverage of this story. This post was originally shared in August 2018. 4-minute read.

 “They told me that they were taking me somewhere to hurt me and I kind of just thought I’d…jump out the car,” the teen told Fox40.

 Crystal says she was able to grab her captor’s cell phone when she jumped out of the car.
 The first thing she did was call her mother.

 “Until she handed the phone to Ivan and we spoke with him, we had no idea what was going on,” said Stacy Ohman, Crystal’s mom.
 “We had no idea where she was or anything.”

 Crisostomo stayed with the girl until police arrived and took her to the hospital.

 “Don’t worry,” Ivan told Crystal.
 “Nobody’s going to take you.
 I’m here for you.
 Don’t worry.”

-As of right now, it’s unclear how Crystal was taken and who her captors were.
-Police are working to track down the traffickers, and Crystal is back home with her family.
+It’s unclear how Crystal was taken and who her captors were.
+Police worked to track down the traffickers, and Crystal went back home with her family.